 SujetCluster stability; Monte Carlo test; Cluster isolation and cluster cohesion; Loevinger’s measure; Number of clusters of a partition

-Journal issueComputational Statistics and Data Analysis
+Journal issueComputational Statistics & Data Analysis

 MetadataShow full item record

 Bel Mufti, Ghazi